 State Benefits

-We help veterans obtain the benefits offered by the Commonwealth.
-Contact us for assistance in applying for state benefits provided by the Commonwealth of Pennsylvania Department of Military and Veterans Affairs (DMVA).
+We help veterans obtain the benefits offered by the state: Commonwealth of PA Dept. of Military and Veterans Affairs (DMVA).

 Emergency Assistance

-Provides aid for food, clothing and shelter on a temporary basis (not to exceed three months).
+Provides aid for food, clothing and shelter on a temporary basis (not to exceed 3 months).
 Based on household income.
-Must be an Honorably Discharged Veteran not in receipt of Public Assistance (Welfare).
+Must be an honorably discharged veteran not in receipt of public assistance (Welfare).

 The spouse of a recently deceased Veteran may be eligible due to the loss of any income, pension or Social Security the veteran may have been receiving, provided the claim is applied for within 180 days from the date of death of the veteran.
-Copies of Marriage License and Death Certificate must accompany the application.
+Copies of the marriage license and death certificate must accompany the application.

 Real Property Tax Exemption